-The modulus of subgrade reaction ks (also called the coefficient of subgrade reaction of a soil) is the ratio between the pressure against a flat surface on soil and the settlement at that point.
+The modulus of subgrade reaction ks (also called the coefficient of subgrade reaction of soil) is the ratio of the pressure against a flat surface on soil and the settlement at that point.
 Mathematically, this is expressed as;

 ks = Coefficient of subgrade reaction expressed in force/length2/length